Community offers support for firefighter, family after house fire

 “The two boys, as soon as they realized the house was on fire, they were the ones that told Danielle that the house was on fire,” he added.
 “They made sure that everybody was out of the house. … And as soon as I got there, I grabbed the water hose from the house, which unfortunately doesn’t do much in a structure fire.
 But I was just trying to put as much water on it as I could until (RVFD) got there.”

-The actual cause of the fire is still under investigation, but RVFD Chief Landen Bartley said the fire appeared to start on the exterior of the residence.
+The actual cause of the fire is still under investigation, but Russiaville Volunteer Fire Department Chief Landen Bartley said the fire appeared to start on the exterior of the residence.

 Bartley added that once the firefighters found out the house belonged to one of their own, their minds began to ask questions they didn’t initially know the answers to.